rhinobase/raftyui/README.md

 ## Connect with us

-Whether you're a beginner or advanced Rafty UI user, joining our community is the best way to connect with like-minded people who build great products with the library.
+Whether you're a beginner or an advanced Rafty UI user, joining our community is the best way to connect with like-minded people who build great products with the library.

 ### Contributing